mzdu/petbook/README.md

 ### Running the project from Ionic View
 To run the project on Ionic View:
 * Download and run Ionic View on your mobile device [Link](http://view.ionic.io/)
-* Find the petbook via id: ec3b247c
+* Find the petbook app via id: ec3b247c